Ezian/hex-chronicle/README.md

 # TODOs

-- hex bicolor optimization :
-  - Draw only one polygon for contiguous mixed sides (hex we sea coast)
-  - Draw grid on top of everything
 - Roads
 - Rivers
 - hex icon from description
 - securization (markers at borders and number color or font)
 - Hex icon from terrain (font awesome ?)
+- hex with mixed terrains optimization :
+  - Draw only one polygon for contiguous mixed sides (hex we sea coast)
+  - Draw grid on top of everything
 - Fix : zero row or column and Negative row column for hex